thephpleague/flysystem/v2/usage/unix-visibility.md

 ---

 For a number of adapters, the visibility settings are based on unix-style permissions.
-Since everyone of these are the same, a general implementation is provided in Flysystem.
+Since every one of these are the same, a general implementation is provided in Flysystem.

 At the base of this module is the